Umbrella Company : the British system

-Technically an umbrella company is a company that provides payroll services to individuals contractors.
+Technically an umbrella co is a company that provides payroll services to individuals contractors.
 These companies allow workers to get free about bills, to pay taxes or national insurance, and to submit expenses to the government.
-The umbrella company acts as an employer to contractors who are in a contracted assignment, most frequently through a recruitment agency.
+The umbrella co acts as an employer to contractors who are in a contracted assignment, most frequently through a recruitment agency.
 It controls that you get paid by sending an invoice to the recruitment agency (or client) after receiving a timesheet from the contractor.
-The recruitment agency pays the umbrella company which pays the contract back.
+The recruitment agency pays the umbrella co which pays the contract back.

-Many reasons can explain the choice of an umbrella company for a worker: from the entrepreneur to the freelancer, umbrella companies answer to different types of aspirations.
+Many reasons can explain the choice of an umbrella agency for a worker: from the entrepreneur to the freelancer, umbrella co answer to different types of aspirations.
 But it also concerns workers that can’t afford abandoning the employee status like in France the « portage salarial » was created by unemployed persons who still wanted to conserve the legal security of having an employee status.

-Even though the « portage salarial » began to be practiced in the 90’s, this French system of umbrella companies had been legalized only in 2008.
+Even though the « portage salarial » began to be practiced in the 90’s, this French system of umbrella agency had been legalized only in 2008.
 These companies were originally created by unemployed persons and more particularly executive workers (middle manager) who didn’t want to lose the legal security of an employee status.
 Therefore, these companies offer the possibility for workers to be on their own and being at the same time considered as employees.
 In that sense, French system is quite similar to the British one.

 The worker conserves all his independence in his mission’s researches and in the following negotiations with the clients.
 The portage salarial company not only frees workers from the whole administrative stuff related to the contract, but it also provides support training so that they can find missions easier.